You are participating in Ende Gelaende. What are the legal consequences you might be facing?

 We act in solidarity!
 No one is left alone!

 Repression is and is meant to be unpredictable; nonetheless, there are some experiences and ideas on what might be happening.
 However, there are no guarantees.
 In any case: we will establish support structures that will stand together in solidarity when faced with the consequences of repression – no one will be left alone!
-During the camp there you will always find people to approach with legal questions; there will also be workshops about legal issues.
+The Legal Team for All will be on site, so you will find people to approach with legal questions.
 Nonetheless, it is important you read the Legal Aid booklet (3rd edition, 2017) *) beforehand.
 Knowing what you are dealing with, discussing your ideas for action in your affinity groups and well-informed behaviour in general is the base for getting in and out of the action well.

 You could think about supporting the work of antirepression groups such as Rote Hilfe, AntiRRR, ABC, CAT and others with your donations or even by joining their work.
 Antirepression work is almost as important as the action itself.
 Supporting others in their way of dealing with repression is not only important, but also fulfilling – and maybe it is something you might be up to?

-In case you are facing any legal consequences after the action, please get in touch with the legal team (firstname.lastname@example.org).
+In case you are facing any legal consequences after the action, please get in touch with the Legal Team for All (email@example.com).
 Together we will find a way of dealing with repression, and we will use the repression to become stronger rather than weaker!

 Contact the antirepression structures as soon as you receive any letters from the police or the state prosecution.
 We can use all allegations brought up against us politicially, make the absurdity of criminalizing climate activists public, and fight back against repression – if you want that too!

-The action agreement for “Ende Gelaende” 2017, developed in advance, calls for a “publicly announced mass blockade, allowing multiple options for involvement”.
+The action agreement for “Ende Gelaende” 2018, developed in advance, calls for a “publicly announced mass blockade, allowing multiple options for involvement”.
 Before entering into actions of any kind, check the corresponding sections in the legal aid booklet to find out which charges could be brought up against you.
-Although none of the courtcases for 2015 ended in a verdict of “guilty“, that could very well change in 2017.
 Please try to avoid any wrangling with the police.
 Although they might act violently it is better not to “push“ back.
 In the action agreememt we stated that we would not use violence against people!

 If you are charged with any of these crimes, you are not necessarily going to be convicted.
 Oftentimes, charges can be dismissed or cases discontinued, e.g. because one did not attract the authorities’ attention before, or because the allegations end up being completely false.
 If you are however convicted of a crime, we think that it is highly unlikely to be put to jail for any behaviour that lies within the action agreement.
 Fines are much more likely.